durja25/LoginWithJWTSample/README.md

 ## Prerequisites
 Before running the application, ensure you have the following installed:

-Java Development Kit (JDK) 8 or newer
+- Java Development Kit (JDK) 8 or newer
-Maven or Gradle
+- Maven
-Supabase database (With Table format)
+- Supabase database (With Table format)
-Postman (for testing endpoints)
+- Postman (for testing endpoints)

 ## Technologies
 - Spring Boot 3.0